 The final major use of the props was in the chapel of the Papal Mainframe.
 Three Daleks enter the scene to confront The Doctor.
 These were the same three Daleks that had been used on location – NSD2, NSDA2 and NSDA4.
 NSDA2 enters first and moves to the centre and is flanked by NSDA4 on its right and NSD2 on its left.

 The demise of the three Daleks was achieved by setting off pyrotechnics near to the props although interestingly, NSD4 makes a brief appearance in the sequence before being obscured by a ‘blast’.
 The order of the Daleks also changes with NSDA4 in the central position in the final shot of the burning Daleks.

 Mike Tucker was back to his usual day job in October when on the 16th he, and his team at ‘The Model Unit’, started work on the model filming.
 As with Day of the Doctor, a number of the Character Options 18″ Daleks were required and destroyed for the climatic scene of The Doctor regenerating.
-Although, instead of these being the commercially available versions, The Model Unit arranged a specially cast version direct from the factory in China so that they were an even closer match to the main props.
+Although, instead of these being the commercially available versions, The Model Unit arranged a specially cast version direct from the factory in China so that they were an even closer match to the main props1.

 The final footage of the scene in the screen episode included some of the distressed Dalek skirt sections made for Asylum of the Daleks.

 With the recording complete the assembled Dalek army was once more dispersed back to their usual locations.
 MT1 returned to BBC Birmingham, NSD5 to BBC Media City in Manchester, NSDA3 returned to The Doctor Who Experience and MT2 back to Mike Tucker.